-Our protocol is based on a multi-mode filter with intrinsic Purcell protection, as shown in Fig.~\ref{fig_1}.
-Due to the multi-mode feature of the open-end transmission-line resonator, three carefully engineered modes are embedded in the filter.
-These modes, labeled as A, B, and C in Fig.~\ref{fig_1}, are responsible for the reset, readout, and additional Purcell protection, respectively.
-The fundamental mode of this open-end transmission-line resonator is mode A, whose resonant frequency $\omega_A/2\pi$ = 3.6 GHz is lower than the maximum frequency of the qubit.
-As a result, we can reset the qubit by tuning down its frequency to that of mode A, by which the qubit energy is first transferred to mode A and then rapidly dissipates due to the large leakage rate of the filter.
-Mode B is the second-order mode of the filter, which has a resonant frequency $\omega_B/2\pi$ = 6.6 GHz, corresponding to the readout frequency.
-Through this mode, readout pulse injected from the input feedline can interact with the readout resonator and gain information about the qubit state.
-Finally, by moving the output capacitor to the position $\lambda_q/4$ away from the open end of the filter, a quarter-wavelength stub (mode C) is constructed, which performs as a stopband (see Fig.~\ref{fig_1}(d)) at qubit frequency and thus suppresses the Purcell decay through the filter.
+The overview of our multi-mode Purcell filter is illustrated in Fig.~\ref{fig_1}.
+Leveraging the multi-mode feature of the open-ended transmission-line resonator, three carefully engineered modes are embedded in the filter.
+These modes, labeled as A, B, and C in Fig.~\ref{fig_1}, are responsible for the qubit reset, readout, and additional Purcell protection, respectively.
+Mode A is the fundamental mode of this open-ended transmission-line resonator, with a resonance frequency of $\omega_A/2\pi$ = 3.6 GHz, which lies below the maximum qubit frequency.
+As a result, we can reset the qubit by tuning down its frequency to that of mode A, by which the qubit energy is first transferred to mode A and then rapidly dissipates due to the large linewidth of the filter.
+Mode B is the second-order mode of the filter and has a resonance frequency of $\omega_B/2\pi$ = 6.6 GHz, which is aligned with the readout frequency.
+Taking advantage of this mode, readout pulse injected through the input feedline can interact with the readout resonator and gain information about the qubit state.
+Finally, by moving the output capacitor to the position $\lambda_q/4$ away from the open end of the filter, a quarter-wavelength stub (mode C) is formed.
+This stub creates a stopband near the qubit frequency (see Fig.~\ref{fig_1}(d)), thereby suppressing Purcell decay through the filter.
 In other words, mode C in this distributed filter resonator corresponds to the electromagnetic mode that shows a voltage node at the position of the output capacitor.
 In this way, mode C can be decoupled from the microwave bath in the readout line.
-If the frequency of mode C is designed to be around that of the qubit, qubit energy leakage through the output capacitor can be suppressed, and the Purcell-limited relaxation time of the qubit can be greatly enhanced.
+If the frequency of mode C is designed to be around that of the qubit, the energy leakage of the qubit through the output capacitor can be suppressed, and the Purcell-limited relaxation time of the qubit can be greatly enhanced.

-In summary, modes A, B, and C together construct a specific environment that can be used for qubit readout, reset, and providing additional Purcell protection, as can be seen from the transmission spectrum shown in Fig.~\ref{fig_1}(d) and the calculated Purcell-limited relaxation time shown in Fig.~\ref{fig_pfpro}.
+Together, these three modes define a specific electromagnetic environment that enables qubit reset, readout, and intrinsic Purcell protection, as can be seen from the transmission spectrum in Fig.~\ref{fig_1}(d) and the calculated Purcell-limited relaxation time in Fig.~\ref{fig_pfpro}.